brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 8 bht.md

 # Ephesians 5:8 Commentary Help Text

 ## BHT:
-You were once totally blind and ignorant, submerged in darkness.
-However, now you have been enlightened and transformed into light itself.
-As such, it is imperative that you live accordingly, walking in a manner that reflects your knowledge, as children of light.
+You were once darkness, completely blind and ignorant.
+But now, you are light itself, enlightened and transformed by the Lord.
+Therefore, you should walk and live as children of light, according to the knowledge and understanding you have received.

 ## Choicest Commentary Quotes:
 ### Henry Alford: